NaturalIntelligence/nimn-spec/README.md

 ```

 ## Contribution
-I need your expert advice, and contribution to grow nimn (निम्न) so that it can support all mazor languages.
+We need your expert advice, and contribution to grow nimn (निम्न) so that it can support all mazor languages.
 Please join the [official organization](https://github.com/nimndata) on github to support it.
 And ask your friends, and colleagues to give it a try.
 It can not only save bandwidth but speed up communication, search and much more.

 ## Implementations